Frequently Asked Questions.

-Re furnishings: Cabins feature a queen bed with linens, AC/heat, half bath, fridge, microwave, kitchen table & chairs.
-The Loft also includes two twin beds w/ linens upstairs and lots of room for air mattresses or cots.
+Furnishings: Cabins feature a queen bed with linens, AC/heat, half bath, fridge, microwave, kitchen table & chairs.
+The loft also includes two twin beds w/ linens upstairs, lots of room for air mattresses or cots.

-You should bring bath towels, charcoal, plates, eating utensils, napkins, food and beverages.
-But don't worry, if you forget something, you can buy it at the store-located in the barn at the entrance.
-We have everything you need.
+You should bring bath towels, charcoal, plates, eating utensils, napkins, food, and beverages.
+If you forget something, you can buy it at our convenience store-located in the barn at the entrance.
+We'll have everything you need, at resonable prices.

 How long are the river trips?

 Good question.
-It’s kind of a moving target depending on how much rain we get north of us, and how often.
+It’s kind of a moving target depending on how much rain we get north of us, and how often it rains.
 But, normally, we have two floats:

 Canoes and kayaks: